SREELAKSHMISUD/Python-programs-1/README.md

 ## Installation

 To run the programs in this repository, you need to have Python installed on your computer.
-You can download Python from the [official website](https://www.python.org/downloads/).
+You can download Python from the [official website](https://www.python.org/downloads/). or
+Use Replit https://replit.com/~ and feel free to code and download as zip

 1. Clone this repository: